andreaskontogiannis/andreaskontogiannis.github.io/_pages/research.md

 > *What is the computational complexity of avoiding strict saddle points both in unconstrained and constrained non-convex optimization?*

 #### _<font color="blue">Our contribution and its significance</font>_
 We prove that the problem is *PLS-complete* both in unconstrained [(ICML 2024)](https://openreview.net/forum?id=t8WDBcegae) and constrained [(arXiv 2026)](https://arxiv.org/abs/2604.02285) optimization.
-Our results imply that unless PLS $\subseteq$ PPAD (which is widely believed to do so), there exists no iterative algorithm with a continuous, efficiently update rule (such Gradient descent or the Newton's method) for finding SOSPs!
+Our results imply that unless PLS $\subseteq$ PPAD (which is widely believed to do so), there exists no iterative algorithm with a continuous, efficiently implementable update rule (such Gradient descent or the Newton's method) for finding SOSPs!
 Thus, our results further imply that the inherent "discreteness" of PLS-hard problems fundamentally clashes with the requirement of algorithmic continuity.
 Moreover,

 ### Agentic AI & Multi-Agent Reinforcement Learning